asifazamali-zz/secflowdroid/README.md

 # SecFlowDroid
 secFlowDroid built on modifying soot-infoflow-android which is a part of flowDroid tool.
-It performs information flow analysis of android applications.
+It performs information flow analysis of android applications using RWFM model.